bbauska/W3Cx-4of5-thru-May-2024/README.md

 alt="a movie film icon" />

-The HTML5 &lt;video&gt; element was introduced in the HTML5 specification for the purpose of playing *streamed* videos or movies, partially replacing the object element.
+The HTML5 &lt;video&gt; element was introduced in the HTML5 specification for the purpose of playing <i>streamed</i> videos or movies, partially replacing the object element.
 The JavaScript API is nearly the same as the one of the &lt;audio&gt; element and enables full control from JavaScript.